How we collect, use, and protect your data

 For security and functionality:

-When you subscribe to a paid plan or consume AI credits:
+When you subscribe to a paid plan or use AI-powered features:

 If you use the programmatic-access features: